 Stephen Holmes discusses the different kinds of liberties and how some of them seem clearly against the public interest of security, while others could go either way.
 Does the New York Times deserve punishment for revealing the government's anti-terrorism plans?
 Stephen Holmes believes that the modern age of technology has radically changed peoples' reactions to infringements upon their privacy.
 Ken discusses what means are necessary for providing security, and wonders whether any real rules can be conceived about these methods or whether proposals will always be quite vague.
 Stephen Holmes discusses private ownership of a chlorine bank as an example of liberty being trumped by security.
 John returns the discussion to civil liberties and points out that defining the enemy or cause of security breaches is extremely important in maintaining civil liberties--if the enemy is nebulous and always changing, can anyone be targeted as an enemy?
 Ken argues with Stephen Holmes about the adoption of some general principle which might decide between instances of liberty and security conflict.

 John, Ken, and Stephen discuss with callers how liberty and security are portrayed in American politics, how the government has succeeded and failed in anti-terrorism efforts, how much liberty they would give up, and how the American people seem blind to many of their actions in the rest of the world.

-- Roving Philosophical Reporter Polly Stryker (Seek to 4:14): Polly Stryker asks average people how much liberty they are willing to give up to guarantee security in the post-9/11 world of terrorism.
+- Roving Philosophical Report (Seek to 4:14): Polly Stryker asks average people how much liberty they are willing to give up to guarantee security in the post-9/11 world of terrorism.

-- Ian Schoales the 60-second Philosopher (Seek to 50:17): Ian Schoales rapidly discusses the restriction of liberty in our current United States and what Isaiah Berlin might think of it all.
+- 60-Second Philosopher (Seek to 50:17): Ian Shoales rapidly discusses the restriction of liberty in our current United States and what Isaiah Berlin might think of it all.